-$$F{\rm m}(z) = \sum{i=1}^{\rm N} a_i \overline{P}i(z) \tag{11}$$ where N represents the number of eigenvectors used to compose $F_m(z)$ .
-In the following N=1 is used so that $F_m(z) = \overline{P}1(z)$ .
-Finally, the use of $F_m(z)$ in (4) allows the estimation of forest height $h_V$ for each $\tilde{\gamma}{Vol}(\kappa_z)$ sample.
+$$F{m}(z) = \frac{1}{N} \sum{i=1}^{N} a{i} \overline{P}{i}(z)$$ (4.11)

 However, there is a number of points that have to be considered.
 The mean reflectivity profile is estimated for each TanDEM-X scene individually using all available GEDI waveform within the scene.
-Fig. 4.2 (a) shows an example of a mean reflectivity profile $F_m(z)$ representative for a whole TanDEM-X scene obtained by combining the more than 5000 GEDI waveforms located within the scene.
-Due to the height normalization and the subsequent resampling of the GEDI waveforms when forming profile matrix [P], the mean reflectivity profile becomes a long "tail" i.e. an asymptotic behavior (or negligible values) towards higher heights, especially when the scene is dominated by short(er) forest stands.
+Fig. 4.3 (a) shows an example of a mean reflectivity profile $F_m(z)$ representative for a whole TanDEM-X scene obtained by combining the more than 5000 GEDI waveforms located within the scene.
+Due to the height normalisation and the subsequent resampling of the GEDI waveforms when forming profile matrix [P], the mean reflectivity profile becomes a long "tail" i.e. an asymptotic behavior towards higher heights, especially when the scene is dominated by short(er) forest stands.
 This, if not accounted, biases the obtained forest height estimates later.
-To avoid this, the mean reflectivity profile is limited by an intensity threshold: the profile is cut at the height where the (profile) intensity degreases bellow a given (arbitrary) threshold (3 dB in the following) with respect to the highest located reflectivity maximum.
-After this, the profile is re-normalized between 0 and 1 (i.e. from 0 to 1) to obtain the final $F_m(z)$ (see Fig. 4.2 (b)).
+To avoid this, the mean reflectivity profile is limited by an intensity threshold: the profile is cut at the height where the (profile) intensity decreases below a given (arbitrary) threshold (3 dB in the following) with respect to the highest located reflectivity maximum.
+After this, the profile is renormalized between 0 and 1 (i.e. from 0 to 1) to obtain the final $F_m(z)$ (see Fig. 4.3 (b)).

-Furthermore, the use of a single $F_m(z)$ for all (forest) samples within the scene implies an intrinsic error depending on how well $F_m(z)$ represents the underlying refelectivity profile F(z) and its spatial variability within the scene.
+Furthermore, the use of a single $F_m(z)$ for all (forest) samples within the scene implies an intrinsic error depending on how well $F_m(z)$ represents the underlying reflectivity profile F(z) and its spatial variability within the scene.
 One way to address this problem is to reduce the area in which $F_m(z)$ is estimated.
 In this sense, one can segment a TanDEM-X scene in multiple areas estimating for each a mean reflectivity profile.
 However, there is a trade-off between number of GEDI waveforms available and the size of the area to be represent by the mean reflectivity profile: with decreasing area size, the number of GEDI waveforms within the area decreases making the estimation of the mean profile less robust.
-On the other hand, the choice to use a single mean reflectivity profile for a whole TanDEM-X scene can lead in the case of partially overlapping scenes to the inversion of the same sample in the different images with different mean reflectivity profiles.
+On the other hand, the fact that the mean reflectivity profile is estimated and used on a TanDEM-X scene basis can lead to inverting the same sample in different scenes with different mean reflectivity profiles.
+This can be the case for partially overlapping TanDEM-X scenes.

-4.3.3 MODIFICATION OF PROFILE WITH HEIGHT
+4.3.3 Modification of Profile with Height

-The high attenuation at lidar and X-band radar frequencies implies for both GEDI and TanDEM-X measurements a high sensitivity to the geometric architecture of the forest volume.
-This, together with the comparable spatial resolutions of the two measurements, makes the GEDI waveforms P(z) and the X-band vertical reflectivity profiles F(z) for many forest types similar and it is this similarity that justifies the use of P(z) as an approximation for the vertical reflection profile F(z).
-Nevertheless, it is also clear that GEDI waveforms and the X-band vertical reflectivity profiles are not the same.
+The high attenuation at lidar and X-band radar frequencies implies for both GEDI and TanDEM-X measurements a high sensitivity to the "visible" geometric architecture of the forest volume.
+This, together with the comparable spatial resolutions of the two measurements, makes the GEDI waveforms P(z) and the X-band vertical reflectivity profiles F(z) for many forest types similar.
+And it is this similarity that justifies the use of P(z) as an approximation for the vertical reflection profile F(z).
+However, it is also clear that GEDI waveforms and the X-band vertical reflectivity profiles are not equal.
 The differences are induced primarily by the different acquisition geometries the two configurations operate.

 The nadir-looking GEDI geometry causes a stronger ground contribution - especially in open canopy forest conditions - than in the TanDEM-X reflectivity, where the side-looking geometry results in a larger path through the canopy and thus a stronger attenuation of the ground contribution.
-This leads to an overestimation of the ground contribution in the mean reflectivity profile that can bias the obtained height estimates.
+This leads to an overrepresentation of the ground contribution in the mean reflectivity profile that can bias the obtained height estimates.